Bahía Solano: Pick Your Paradise

 Spend all your time at Mama Orbe Family Eco-Farm on Playa Cuevita.

 Save some turtles, clean up the beach, and become a worshipper or worship-worthy Dario, Mama Orbe’s son who runs the place.
 You can also relax by exploring the jungle behind the beach, hiking to the waterfall at the south end of Playa Cuevita, or surfing or body-surfing on the beach.

-For the Medellín-based professional in need of pure relaxation
+Are you a Medellín-based professional in need of pure relaxation?

 Stay at one of the two very-private cabañas at the Mecana Ecohotel on Playa Mecana and be bothered my nobody and nothing but the sound of crashing waves.

-For snowflakes who think they don’t fit into any of the above criteria
+Are you a snowflakes who thinks you don’t fit into any of the above criteria?

 Message us on Facebook and we’d be glad to help.